 Frequently Asked Questions – click on any question to see the answer

-How does this differ from any of the hundreds of military job fairs out there?
+How does this service differ from any of the hundreds of military job fairs and resume databases out there?

 Think back to the last military job fair you attended.
 The one with dozens of employers, many of which you had never heard of or that did not offer the types of jobs you were interested in pursuing.
 The one where you stood in line for 20 minutes to spend 2 minutes speaking with a recruiter who basically used the time to tell you to apply online.

-Military Skilled Trades is designed to be a smaller event with fewer employers, but all the employers are seeking your skill set.
-And, because it is a smaller event, you can spend a lot more time speaking with the recruiters and receiving in-depth advice, guidance and assistance with selecting the most appropriate job postings.
+Military Skilled Trades career fairs are designed to be smaller events with fewer employers, but all the employers are seeking your skill set.
+And, because they are smaller events, you can spend a lot more time speaking with the recruiters and receiving in-depth advice, guidance and assistance with selecting the most appropriate job postings.
 Some employers may even be conducting same-day interviews.
 Imagine walking into a job fair and walking out with a job!

 What types of employers should I expect to see participating?